-Shadow of the Beast, a side-scrolling arcade game, was originally released for the Commodore Amiga computers by Reflections (published by Psygnosis) being one of the most technically advanced games for its time.
-The game was ported to the Atari ST, Amstrad CPC, Commodore 64, ZX Spectrum and several 8/16bit video-game consoles.
+Shadow of the Beast is a side-scrolling action adventure game, originally released for the Commodore Amiga home computers by Reflections (and published by Psygnosis).
+This game is one of the most technically advanced games for its time.
+The game was later ported on the Atari ST, Amstrad CPC, Commodore 64, ZX Spectrum and in various 8 & 16bit video-game consoles.

-The C64 version is an excellent work on graphics, scrolling, gameplay and sound for the 8bit Commodore.
-Although the graphics are missing some of the original backgrounds (but found on the CPC and ZX), the game runs way faster here.
-Sprites move fast, scrolling is fluid whilst at least five levels of parallax scrolling are featured here!
-There is nothing better to say about the awesome music on this version too!
-All original tunes are greatly composed (thanks to the SID chip) and offered during gameplay, but SFX are missing.
-In general the C64 version of the SOTB, was the best among all other 8bit home-computer ports.
+GRAPHICS / SOUND The C64 version is an awesome work on graphics, scrolling, gameplay and sound!
+Although its graphics are missing some of the original backgrounds (that are found on the CPC and ZX!) the game runs way faster on Commodore's 8bit computer.
+The sprites move fast, the scrolling is smooth and at least five levels of parallax scrolling are featured!
+There is nothing more to say about the awesome music of this version!
+All original tunes are greatly composed (thanks to the SID chip) and play during the game but with no sound effects.
+In general, the C64 version of the SOTB still remains the best among all other 8bit home computer versions.